-Do I have to take NuvaRing out during sex?
+Do I have to take the ring out during sex?

 Nope.
 In fact, it’s best to leave the ring in your vagina as much as possible.
-NuvaRing is designed to be worn all the time, including during sex.
-If it bothers you or your partner, move the ring around until it feels comfortable.
+NuvaRing and Annovera are made to be worn all the time, including during sex.
+If it bothers you or your partner, try moving the ring around until it feels comfortable.

 What do I do if I want to get pregnant?

-If you decide you want to get pregnant, just take your ring out and toss it.
-That’s it; you’re ready to try to get pregnant.
+If you decide you want to get pregnant, just take your ring out and throw it away.